 A bustling city on Ibaraki’s northeast coast, Hitachi boasts both beaches and great hiking trails in the mountains.

 Surprisingly, Hitachi Station is a destination in itself.
 The building, which seamlessly blending into the environment around it, won a Good Design Award in 2012.
 Stop by the Seabirds Café inside for delicious pancakes and a front row view of the ocean.

 Visit: Oiwa Shrine

-One of Japan’s most talked about power spots, Oiwa Shrine has garnered national attention recently after JAXA astronaut Chiaki Mukai said she should see a light shining from earth while she was in space.
+One of Japan’s most talked about power spots, Oiwa Shrine garnered national attention after JAXA astronaut Chiaki Mukai said she should see a light shining from earth while she was in space.
 When she looked into it, this mysterious spot was in the middle of the Hitachi forests, right where Oiwa Shrine lies.
 Whether Oiwa Shrine is visible from space or not, it is a one-of-a-kind place.
 All 188 Shinto gods are deified here, meaning that there is literally a god for every ailment or wish you may have.
 The grounds spread deep into the cedar forests and there is even a hiking trail that allows you to explore smaller shrines and pre-Meiji Era Buddhist artifacts.

 Activity & Stay: Oku-Hitachi Kirara no Sato